Are Pig Ears Good For Dogs?

 Blog Body_1

 There are many perks to feeding your dog a pig ear every once in and while.
-They’re not only entertaining, flavourful, and nutrient-dense, but beneficial in other ways too.
+They’re not only entertaining, flavourful, and nutrient-dense but beneficial in other ways too.

 1. They’re ideal for more gentle chewers.

 Pig ear dog treats are tough, but not as tough as other chews you’ll find at your local pet store!
 That’s why they’re an excellent choice for light chewers.
-If you have a dog that likes to savor its treats, pig ears for dogs are great to let them chew at their own pace without lasting too long to attract harmful bacteria.
+If you have a dog that likes to savour its treats, pig ears for dogs are great to let them chew at their own pace without lasting too long to attract harmful bacteria.

 2. They’re great for puppies and senior dogs.